ksu-is/car-karaoke-/projectroadmap.md

 * Sprint 1
-    Each person should have an approved project topic (Turn in Ex 6 and ensure you are listed completely in the Teams Projects     Spreadsheet).
-(X)

-    Each person should have established a Github account and joined our class organization (KSU-IS) in Github by accepting the     invite email.
-(X)

     Each person should also be associated with ownership of a code repository in our Github organization.
 If on a team, ensure     each has Owner or Maintainer Role.
 (X)
         *Created the respository "Alexa should I water my plant"